 MPCA discusses their health equity and information technology initiatives for 2022

-Heading into 2022, the Michigan Primary Care Association (MPCA) plans to focus on addressing health equity concerns and implementing information technology (IT) services in clinics that allow for “holistic” care and more time spent with patients, says new MCPA CEO Phillip Bergquist.
+Heading into 2022, the Michigan Primary Care Association (MPCA) plans to focus on addressing health equity concerns and implementing information technology (IT) services in clinics that allow for “holistic” care and more time spent with patients, says new MPCA CEO Phillip Bergquist.

 Get the latest state-specific policy intelligence for the health care sector delivered to your inbox.